This chapter discusses about how to create a new database in your PostgreSQL. PostgreSQL provides two ways of creating a new database −

 where dbname is the name of a database to create.

-Following is a simple example, which will create testdb in your PostgreSQL schema:
+The following is a simple example, which will create testdb in your PostgreSQL schema

 postgres=# CREATE DATABASE testdb; postgres-#

 PostgreSQL command line executable createdb is a wrapper around the SQL command CREATE DATABASE.
 The only difference between this command and SQL command CREATE DATABASE is that the former can be directly run from the command line and it allows a comment to be added into the database, all in one command.